US executes first woman on federal death row in nearly 70 years

 “I get, you know, people like, ‘Death penalty’s wrong,’ but at what point do you excuse something like this?” he asked, several days before Montgomery was put to death.
 “I think, you know, it’s not right always to say an eye for an eye, but I think the community’s hurt enough that it would definitely help with some closure.”

-Still, Montgomery’s lawyers cited the repeated physical and sexual abuse she endured as a child in pleas for leniency, arguing that president Donald Trump would affirm the experiences of abuse survivors by commuting her sentence to life imprisonment.
+Montgomery’s lawyers cited the repeated physical and sexual abuse she endured as a child in pleas for leniency, arguing Donald Trump would affirm the experiences of abuse survivors by commuting her sentence to life imprisonment.

 Women are scarce on death row in the United States.
 According to a quarterly report from the NAACP Legal Defense and Educational Fund, just 2 per cent of those inmates on death row are women.
 With Montgomery’s execution, there are now no women on federal death row.